AEM desktop app Release Notes

 User interface issues:

-- At times, the interface of the desktop app might get blank.
-Right-click and click Refresh to load the application again.
-Such a refresh resets the state of the app and you start at the welcome screen at the root of the DAM repository.
+- At times, the interface of the desktop app might become blank.
+Right-click and click Refresh to re-load the application.
+After such a refresh, you start at the root of the DAM repository.
+Updates to or statuses of your assets are retained.

-- Difficult to navigate folders/search results without a trackpad or mouse wheel.
-Scrollbar might not appear with mouse devices without mouse wheel.
+- Difficult to navigate folders/search results without a track pad or mouse pointer.
+The scroll-bar might not appear with mouse devices without mouse wheel.

 - Infrequently, the progress bar does not display correctly when the uploading asset changes.